 Working in oil and cold wax and alternately handmade mineral paints, I create vivid, topographical, sculptural, and multilayered paintings.
 As an abstract artist, I translate my perceived reality into color and shape, creating a “topography of place” in my work.
 Cross- pollinating ideas and visions from both the internal and external aspects of my environment and translating what I see and feel into my work is how I embody my creative process.
 It is just that – a process - one of discovery, learning, and being.
 In that sense, I invite people to join in the discovery, to see and feel the connectivity from the self - the inner landscape, to the earth, terra firma - the outer landscape through the visual conduit of color, shape, and gesture that all inform the texture, light and movement of a piece.

-My work is a journey.
-Having lived in different regions throughout time, the topography, people, fora, fauna and cultural aspects of place have added direction, depth and nuance into the stories they each hold, the stories that the viewer can integrate into their own internal landscape.
+I consider my work a journey.
+Having lived in different regions throughout time, the topography, people, flora, fauna and cultural aspects of place have added direction, depth and nuance into the stories they each hold, the stories that the viewer can integrate into their own internal landscape.